a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			1. Memory cannot store this amount of data (very expensive)
 				1. TB of cache (memory) is prohibitively expensive
 		2. We need to decide what to cache and what need not be cached
+5. We need to look at trade-off while designing caching strategy

 ## Scalability ##
 ### Module Contents Overview ###